Freddy95/AquaCycle/public/benchmark3/README.txt

-The cheats for this level are the Following Keybord keys
+The cheats for this level are the following keybord keys

     I(i): Temporary Invicibility
     1: Skip to Level One